Iain-Backeberg/ib-ai-tech/README.md

 ## Usage Conditions

 - Do not clone, fork, or republish this repository
-- Do not use the codebase for commercial, educational, or derivative work without written permission
 - Copyright © 2025 Iain Backeberg | ib-ai.tech.
 All Rights Reserved
+- Unauthorized reproduction, distribution, modification, or use of the contents herein, in whole or in part, is strictly prohibited under any circumstances

 ## License